Skip to content

 */

-5. Create the plugin function: Inside the “simple-message-display.php” file, create a function called “simple_message_display” that will be used to display the text in the content section on the frontend page:
+In our example, we’ll create a very simple function called “simple_message_display” which will be used to display the text in the content section of the frontend page.

 function simple_message_display() {